Contents

 Accuracy: 95–98% | Free Credits: 5/month | Ease of Use: 4.8/5

-When I need to find email addresses for my prospects, Saleshandy Lead Finder is the first tool I use.
+When I need email addresses I can trust for cold outreach, Saleshandy Lead Finder is the first tool I open.

 Pros